 It’s “semi-automatic” because like a fully automatic gun you do not have to operate the bolt or cock the gun in order to fire your next round, but unlike full auto, you still need to pull the trigger each time you want to fire.
 You can continue firing the gun until the magazine whatever is holding the rounds is empty, then you can just replace/refill the magazine afterward and go back at it.

-Most semi-automatic rate of fire BB guns are powered by CO2.
+Most semi-automatic rate of fire BB guns is powered by CO2.
 It is the most common rate of fire for quick-firing weapons.
-This is mostly because the US government banned ownership or possession of a fully automatic machine gun back in the 1980’s.
+This is mostly because the US government banned ownership or possession of a fully automatic machine gun back in the 1980s.
 This ban does not apply to BB guns or pellet guns, but it definitely had an impact on the types of guns produced afterward, with a preference for semi-automatic.

 Full-Auto: Fully automatic fire simply means that you can squeeze the trigger one time and hold it down and the gun will continue to fire until the trigger is released, or it runs out of ammo.
 Fully automatic firearms built after the mid-1980s are specified by the federal government as “machine guns”, but with small lower caliber BB guns you don’t need to worry about it.